anirudhs001/SpeechExtractor/Readme.md

 noises).
 These were then randomly padded to ensure the sounds don't unintentionally remain in the beginning or the ending.
 Finally these were randomly mixed to prepare a 10000 sample dataset.
-**Reason**: This is different from what the paper mentions, since their goal was a bit differentm(which was to extract a single speaker from a mixture of two speakers, with the embeddings given).
+**Reason**: This is different from what the paper mentions, since their goal was a bit different(which was to extract a single speaker from a mixture of two speakers, with the embeddings given).

 <div align="center">